Kamran-Afzali/Kamran-Afzali.github.io/_posts/FB_PRPHT.md

 The forecast dataframe includes predictions made on the training data dates.
 Therefore, we can use this in-sample fit to evaluate our model.

-#############################################

-Almost every company wishes to answer where they will be one week/month/year from now.
-The answers to those questions can be valuable when planning the company’s infrastructure, KPIs (key performance indicators) and worker goals.
-Hence, using data forecasting tools are one of the common tasks data professionals are being asked to take on.
-One tool which was recently released as an open source is Facebook’s time series forecasting package Prophet.
-Available both for R and Python, this is a relatively easy to implement model with some much needed customization options.
-In this post I’ll review Prophet and follow it by a simple R code example.
-This code flow is heavily inspired from the official package users guide.
-We will use an open data set extracted from wikishark holding daily data entrances to LeBron James Wikipedia article page.
-Next, we will build daily predictions based on historical data.
-* wikishark was closed after the release of the article. you can use another useful site to get the data.
-Phase 1 — Install and import prophet